Skip to content

 2. Make a copy of the library folder, for backup purposes.

-3. Download one of the unofficial rocBLAS library, and unzip them in the original library folder, overwriting any files there.
+3. Download one of the unofficial rocBLAS libraries, then unzip into the original library folder and overwrite files.

 gfx1010: RX 5700, RX 5700 XT